Deep Blutopia: Life in 2121

 Food will primarily be algae-based.
 This might sound a little boring but you can make all sorts of yummy dishes out of algae -- from veggie-burgers to ice cream.

 As for communications, by 2121 people will have been weened off the internet and have better things to do, such as communicating with the brilliant non-humans that also live in California's sea: the whales and dolphins, the seals, the otters -- and also the various octopus and fish.
+As humans begin their communications with marine mammals, a transformational step-change in human life will occur.
+People will suddenly be exposed to a multi-species way of looking at the universe, having their worlds and minds expanded and broadened in unforeseen ways.
+The animal world will start to look way more interesting and intriguing than the boring, uncreative, and narrow-minded AI-robot machines that human engineers have constructed over the past 100 years.

 So is this design for San Diego 2121 a serious suggestion for climate change adaptation?
 Or a warning of the drastic changes that humanity must endure if it fails to manage greenhouse gases?
 Perhaps it is both.